marisalim/Everest-eDNA-biodiversity-survey/README.md

 # path to NCBI blast database
 NCBI='/gpfs/scratch/mclim/EverestMetaGenomics/NCBI_blast_nt'
 ```
 2. Run script.
-The blast parsing step, in particular, takes a while, so I recommend running this script on an HPC e.g., : `sbatch run_batcher.sh`.
+The blast parsing step, in particular, takes a while, so I recommend running this script on an HPC.

+`sbatch run_batcher.sh`.

 ## Run metabarcoding blast script <a name="runmetabar"></a>

-Ran as a bash loop, where `--blastfile` is the blast output (format 6) and the `--queryseqfile` is the contig or read input sequence file for blast search (used to add the sequence to parsed output file), e.g.,:
+Ran [`metabar_blast_parse.py`](./Metabarcoding_scripts/metabar_blast_parse.py) as a bash loop, where `--blastfile` is the blast output (format 6) and the `--queryseqfile` is the contig or read input sequence file for blast search (used to add the sequence to parsed output file), e.g.,:
 ```
 for i in {13..33} 35; do python metabar_blast_parse.py --blastfile ts${i}_barcontig_blastout --queryseqfile ts${i}_metabar_contigs.fasta; done
 ```